Preliminary results show lead for ruling Socialists in Albania

 Preliminary results from Albania’s Central Election Commission (CEC) show a lead for the ruling Socialist Party, though the race between the Socialists and the two main opposition parties remains tight.

-With 1,695 of the 5,199 ballot boxed counted as of the morning of April 26, Prime Minister Edi Rama’s Socialist Party has so far taken 49.32% of the vote in the April 25 general election.
+With 1,695 of the 5,199 ballot boxes counted as of the morning of April 26, Prime Minister Edi Rama’s Socialist Party has so far taken 49.32% of the vote in the April 25 general election.

 Its main rival, the Democratic Party, is on 38.88% and the Democrats’ ally, the Socialist Movement for Integration (LSI) is on 7.13%.